 Oakland County Sheriff's Office, Law Enforcement Services

-The bureau provides all the emergency and non-emergency answering for all of the Oakland County Sheriff’s Office and six local law enforcement agencies.
-This includes 911 cell phone calls for many communities within Oakland County.
-911 calls constitute 85% of all calls received.
-Additionally, emergency dispatching for sixteen fire departments is provided as well as for Oakland County Animal Control after regular business hours.
-All call takers are fully trained in Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD).
+The Sheriff’s Operations Center provides all emergency and non-emergency call taking and dispatching for the Oakland County Sheriff’s Office, six local law enforcement agencies, and 17 local fire/EMS agencies.
+Call taking and dispatching is also provided for Oakland County Animal Control after regular business hours.
+Every Dispatch Specialist is fully trained and certified in Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD).

 The Oakland County Sheriff’s Office Communications Center serves as the "default call center" for the entire County.
 Upon receiving these calls, the staff determines the location of the emergency and transfers the call to the appropriate law enforcement or fire agency.
 This process has proven to be an efficient and seamless solution for routing these 911 emergencies.